-Student Grade School Counselor Date Course Name & Teacher e & Teacher Type of Request (Circle Below) Withdraw Co urse Change Level Change Schedu le Change requests ors will be available prior to the first day of school ans s must be accompanied by a Schedule Change Reque s form must be submitted to the student's counselor est form that is completed • Schedul e changes will be permitted only if one or more of th e following criteria are me et: • Student is scheduled in the wrong course, studer course, student already took a scheduled course oproduce college letter) The follo owing schedule change requests will not be permitte d • Teacher preference , lunch preference, e elective preference, a n interest in joining g friends in a pai rticular class College approva Level Change- A student may request to change cou Preparatory Level to Essentials Level no later than that all and course availability.
-Course level change reques level change requests will not be accepted after the a he last school day in Septe ts may not be approved if ember.
-All course level of the request requires mu change requests are ultiple course chang subject to administra ntive not be r Withdrawal -A student may request to withdraw fro eplaced by a credit bearing course.
-The student's schent.
-Requests to conduct a course withdrawals are s nedule will remain intact a nd the withdrawn cours e will be replaced b y a non-credit bearing 1 Year coure awal from a Full Year Course- A student may reques urse after this day will result in no record of the cours d as a WD on the student's transcript.
-Withdrawal fro he student's transcript. se on the student's transcr ipt.
-Withdrawal from a Full Year course aft er the deadline will be Withdra after da awal from a Semester Course- A student may reque awal from a Semester course within this timeline will y fifteen and up to and including day twenty nine wil a WF on the student's transcript. result in no record of the course on the student's transcript.
-Withdra wal from a Semester o Parent Signature Student Sig gnature Date Counselor Signature a tor Signature (if n Date Approved Der ied Re eason
+Student Grade School Counselor Date

+Course Name & Teacher Type of Request (Ci rcle Below) Withdraw Course Change Level Change

+Schedule Change

+Counselors will be available prior to the first day of school and during the first 10 days of school to process schedule change requests.
+All schedule change requests must be accompanied by a Schedule Change Request form that is completed and signed by the student and a parent/guardian.
+The Schedule Change Request form must be submitted to the student's counselor prior to the deadline.

+Schedule changes will be permitted only if one or more of the following criteria are met:

+• Student is scheduled in the wrong course, student is missing a required subject/course, student went to summer school (and passed) for a scheduled course, student already took a scheduled course or student was notified in writing by a college that a specific course is necessary for admission (must produce college letter)

+The following schedule change requests will not be permitted:

+P Teacher preference, lunch preference, elective preference, an interest in joining friends in a particular class

+Course Level Change- A student may request to change course levels (drop a level) within the same course, e.g., AP/Honors to College Preparatory Level or College Preparatory Level to Essentials Level no later than the last school day in September.
+All course level change requests are subject to administrative approval and course availability.
+Course level change requests may not be approved if the request requires multiple course changes in the student's schedule.
+Course level change requests will not be accepted after the aforementioned Full Year and Semester deadlines.

+Course Withdrawal -A student may request to withdraw from a course.
+Withdrawal from a course will result in the loss of credit for the course.
+The course may not be replaced by a credit bearing course.
+The student's schedule will remain intact and the withdrawn course will be replaced by a non-credit bearing assignment.
+Requests to conduct a course withdrawals are subject to the availability of a non-credit bearing assignment the same period as the withdrawn course.

+Withdrawal from a Full Year Course- A student may request to withdraw from a Full Year course by the last school day in September.
+Withdrawal from a Full Year course after this day will result in no record of the course on the student's transcript.
+Withdrawal from a Full Year course after the deadline will be recorded as a WD on the student's transcript.
+Withdrawal from a Full Year course after the posting of the Second Marking Period grades will be recorded as a WF on the student's transcript.

+Withdrawal from a Semester Course- A student may request to withdraw from a Semester course within fifteen days from the start of the semester.
+Withdrawal from a Semester course within this timeline will result in no record of the course on the student's transcript.
+Withdrawal from a Semester course after day fifteen and up to and including day twenty nine will result in a WD on the transcript.
+Withdrawal from a semester course day thirty and beyond will result in a WF on the student's transcript.

+Parent Signature Student Signature Date Counselor Signature Administrator Signature Date

-^{}This area is for use by the Guidance Department
+Approved Denied Reason This area is for use by the School Counseling Department